 So there I sat, my photograph taken and up before me on the screen.
 Now I had to create what I saw and what I envisioned by using the tools available to me: Photoshop, Light Room, Camera Raw, OnOne and a couple of other programs.
 But these programs don’t know what I want either, any more than a paintbrush knows what the painter wants.

 And in the argument about whether photography is art the antagonists in the debate are arguing about the images cameras take and not the images that photographers make.
 There is a world of difference.
 The former is seldom “art”.
 There is no creativity in standing before a sunset and snapping a shutter.
 However, there is “art” in producing a fine print of a sunset that stirs memory and the soul.

 I am not a master at my software tools but I am learning.
-I adjust picture and then I sit and look at it.
+I adjust my picture and then I sit and look at it.
 I figure out if it is what I want and I plan changes.
-And the layers on the image build up and slowing the picture I saw in my mind before I went out with my camera begins to take shape.
+And the layers on the image build up and slowly the picture I saw in my mind before I went out with my camera begins to take shape.
 At least it does sometimes.
 Not every image I capture contains within it the magic.

 Photography is so much more than a click of the shutter.
-That is the beginning of the process to create a fine print.
+That is only the beginning of the process to create a fine print.
 But it is only the beginning.
 The part of the process where I have the camera to my eye is a fleeting moment in a long process of creativity.